UNA-OC WOMEN'S AFFINITY GROUP

 Women at info@una.oc.org

-Nisreen’s work was featured in numerous newspapers and magazine publications including the Los Angeles Times, Al-Arab Newspaper, and Aziza Magazine.
+Nisreen’s work has been featured in numerous newspapers and magazine publications including the Los Angeles Times, Al-Arab Newspaper and Aziza Magazine.
 She also received the following awards for her volunteerism: Certificate of Special Congressional Recognition from the United States House of Representatives; Paul Harris Fellow for the Rotary Foundation of Rotary International; and Whittier College.